membraneframework-labs/guide/chapter1/concepts.md

 # Elements

 Elements in Membrane Framework are the most basic entities.
-They are represented by their own Erlang process, that has internal state and communicate by message passing.
+They are represented by their own Erlang process, that has internal state and communicates by message passing.

 Every Element is created to solve some problem.
-The examples of element may be: audio decoder(converting raw audio to encoded format), file source(reading data from file and passing it to other elements) or UDP sink(sending data from application via UDP socket).
+The examples of the element may be one of those: audio decoder(converting raw audio to encoded format), file source (reading data from a file and passing it to other elements) or UDP sink (sending data from an application via UDP socket).

-Elements define their own `options` that parametrizes their work.
+Elements define their own `options` that parametrize their work.
 For example, some audio decoder may have an option named `bitrate` that represents bitrate of the output data.

-There are three basic types of elements: `sink`, `source` and `filters`:
+There are three basic types of elements: `sink`, `source`, and `filters`:
 * `Source` - responsible for delivering data to other elements
-* `Sink` - defines endpoint for data flowing in application.
+* `Sink` - defines an endpoint for data flowing in an application.
-* `Filter` - element that receives data from other elements, processes it and sends it further to the next elements
+* `Filter` - an element that receives data from other elements, processes it and sends it further to the next elements

 Every element may be in one of three states:
 * :stopped - element has been created